 On to better news, mid-caps have a lengthy history of outperforming large-caps while doing so with less volatility than small-cap stocks.

 The financial services and industrial sectors combine for over 45% of ACLAX’s weight.
 None of the fund’s holdings exceed a weight of 3.1% as of the end of the third quarter.

 Expense Ratio: 0.04%

 The Vanguard Total Stock Market Index Fund (MUTF:VTSAX) is a passively managed index fund, not an active mutual fund.
-In fund world, VTSAX is one of the true giants among equity products.
-As of the end of May, across various share classes, the Vanguard Total Stock Market Index Fund, had almost $700 billion in assets under management.
+In the fund world, VTSAX is one of the true giants among equity products.
+As of the end of May, across various share classes, the Vanguard Total Stock Market Index Fund, had almost $211 billion of net assets.

 VTSAX can be considered a low-risk mutual fund among equity funds due in part to its massive roster.
-This Vanguard fund is home to over 3,600 stocks, giving it a lineup that is more than seven times larger than the S&P 500.
+This Vanguard fund is home to over 3,000 stocks, giving it a lineup that is more than six times larger than the S&P 500.

 Fidelity Advisor Strategic Income Fund (FSTAX)